hchiam/learning-trustedTypes/README.md

 }
 ```

-and now that all violations get blocked, you can:
+and now that all such violations get blocked, you can:

-## 2) Sanitize and wrap inputs in `TrustedHTML`s, in one place
+## PART 2) Sanitize and wrap inputs in `TrustedHTML`s, in one place

 Policy objects can be created to generate `TrustedHTML` to tell the browser that the input is safe.